-The Inga Foundation has come a long way since the film was completed.
-We have had some important successes and now have more projects, more funding and, crucially, far more farmers involved and practicing alley cropping.
+TFoundation has come a long way since the film was completed.
+We have had some important successes and now have more projects than ever.
+We have continued to secure funding for the foundation and are ever inspired by the farmers that are practicing alley cropping for the first time and by those that have already adopted it.

 But this is just the start, we still have a long way to go.
-Alley cropping has the potential to transform the lives of slash and burn farmers across the tropics.
-We are working hard to realize that potential and are making significant progress, however we still face some key obstacles, especially in terms of funding.
+Alley cropping has the potential to transform the lives of slash-and-burn farmers across the tropics.
+We are working hard to realize that possibility and are making significant progress, however we still face some key obstacles, especially in terms of funding.

 Watch It Now: